 Top 10 emerging market economies

 Emerging markets are popular with traders because they tend to experience fast growth and volatility.
-Ahead of our live panel discussion – #IGEMChat – we look at the ten largest EMs and their potential for the future.
+So, we have taken a look at the ten largest EMs and their potential for the future.

 Emerging markets (EMs) are countries with economies thought to be transitioning from ‘developing’ to ‘developed’ status.
 A country’s status is measured using many socio-economic factors, including the liquidity of local debt and equity markets, and the level of market efficiency.